alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 ### Report Handling

-After receiving a report, the person handling the report (team lead or programme director) will review the incident, set a meeting with the reported individual to discuss four restorative questions:
+After receiving a report, the person handling the report (team lead or programme director) will review the incident, set a meeting with the reportee to discuss four restorative questions:
 - What happened?
 - What were you thinking at the time?
 - Who has been affected by what you have done?
 In what way?
 - What do you think you need to do to make things right?

-When the incident in question inflicted harm on another person, four additional questions will be asked on behalf of the person(s) harmed
+When the incident in question inflicted harm on another person, four additional questions will be asked on behalf of the person(s) harmed:
 - What did you think when you realized what had happened?
 - What impact has this incident had on you and others?
 - What has been the hardest thing for you?
 - What do you think needs to happen to make things right?

-The person handling the report may follow up after this discussion with any additional questions to help them reach a resolution.
+The person handling the report may follow up with reportee or reporter after this discussion with any additional questions to help them reach a resolution.

 ### Resolutions